Company and Product

 Enhanced search filters that make it easier to locate samples in Benchling.
 Users can now apply Name, Registry ID, or Alias as well as Annotation filters, in addition to the previously available Name, Author, and Entity Type filters.
 We also expanded the number of search operators to enable more specialized queries (e.g. "includes text", "is none of").

-If you haven't tried Benchling, we encourage you to request a demo or sign up for a free account.
+If you haven't tried Benchling, we encourage you to request a demo.
 Our solution will increase your research productivity and improve R&D decisions made across the organization.